ROMEO: Exploring Juliet through the Lens of Assembly Language: Extracting an Assembly Language Dataset from the Juliet Test Suite

 We compile all testcases individually with GCC 11.2.0 using the provided Makefile generation script.
 Since our platform of choice is Linux, the script does not create Makefiles for Windows-specific CWEs such as CWE-247 (Reliance on DNS Lookups in a Security Decision).
-We link each testcase into a single object file to capture all relevant functions.
+Compiling testcases individually results in single object files per translation unit, which we then link with the compiled support unit \texttt{io.c} because functions such as \texttt{printLine} are used in the testcases and could provide relevant context.
+Testcases consisting of multiple translation units are linked into one object file, together with the support unit.

 Overall, this process results in object files for 41,812 testcases covering 91 CWEs, with the remainder consisting of Windows-specific testcases.